Pokecreatorfr/Intro-pokemon-le-reglement/README.md

 This is "not programmer" friendly way to make a custom intro for pokemon gba games.
 It is based on Shiny Quagsire's work (https://github.com/shinyquagsire23/FR-CrystalIntro)

-The contents in "g3headers" are just a builded version of: https://github.com/Touched/g3headers
+The contents in "pokeagb" are just a builded version of: https://github.com/Touched/g3headers

 #-----------------------------------------